Social comparison theory: Triadic model

 The Triadic Model builds on the attribution elements of social comparison, proposing that opinions of social comparison are best considered in terms of 3 different evaluative questions: preference assessment (i.e., "Do I like X?"), belief assessment (i.e., "Is X correct?"), and preference prediction (i.e., "Will I like X?").
 In the Triadic Model, the most meaningful comparisons are with a person who has already experienced a proxy and exhibits consistency in related attributes or past preferences.

 Three-selves model

 The three-selves model proposes that social comparison theory is a combination of two different theories.
 One theory is developed around motivation and the factors that influence the type of social comparison information people seek from their environment, and the second is about self-evaluation and the factors that influence the effects of social comparisons on the judgments of self.
 While there has been much research in the area of comparison motives, there has been little in the area of comparative evaluation.
 Explaining that the self is conceived as interrelated conceptions accessible depending upon current judgment context and taking a cue from Social Cognitive Theory, this model examines the Assimilation effect and distinguishes three classes of working Self-concept ideas: individual selves, possible selves and collective selves.

+Cultural influences

+Cultural factors may contribute to differences in the tendency to engage in and effects of social comparisons.
+For example, there are two cultural dimensions that are characterized by how the self is viewed and the values that are held: individualistic and collectivistic cultures.

+Individualistic and collectivistic cultures

+Individualistic cultures, often associated with European-American individuals, have an independent view of the self and emphasize individuality.
+Individuals from these cultures were found to be more likely to engage in social comparisons and have higher competitiveness, as they may have more desire to distinguish themselves from others.
+They may also more likely to self-enhance, especially in more expressive ways that are commonly investigated in the current literature.
+Additionally, upwards social comparisons to members of in-groups may tend to result in more negative effects on self-esteem in these cultures.

+Contrarily, collectivistic cultures, often associated with Asian individuals, have an interdependent view of the self and emphasize group harmony.
+These cultures are less likely to overtly express self-enhancement, and may use more subtle methods to maintain positive self-regard.
+Furthermore, upwards social comparisons to members of in-groups tend to result in more positive effects on self-esteem.
+This could be because interdependent cultures become more closely connected with their group identity, thus their self-esteem changes to align more strongly with the individual they are comparing themselves to.